kojikawrites/kojikawrites.github.io/docs/_posts/2024-05-27-chunk-generation-in-rust.md

 **1024x768**.
 However, subsequent layers (each representing a doubling of size of the previous layer) need to be chunked in order to not result in a exponential explosion of required memory and processing time.

-I fairly arbitrarily chose of chunk size of **128x64**, and therefore layer beyond zero was conceptually built from these chunks.
+I fairly arbitrarily chose of chunk size of **128x64**, and therefore layers beyond zero are conceptually built from these chunks.
 During rendering, the render engine requests tile information from the chunk manager.
 The chunk manager checks its in-memory cache to see if the chunk is available.
 If not, it checks the disk cache.
 If it’s not there either, the chunk is created on the fly.